mchrisman/zero-kerf-laser-jigsaw/using-the-alignment-sled.md

 - #### In Affinity Designer, it's the "Contour" tool
  - ![affinity-designer-contour](https://user-images.githubusercontent.com/25491795/210688868-6f2349bd-776f-441a-ba15-f6101c4c4ddf.jpg)
 - #### In Inkscape, this is the "Outset" or "Dynamic Offset" tool
+ - I'm not familiar with Inkscape, sorry
 - #### In the Glowforge interface it's the "Create Outline" tool
+ - I can't get this to work correctly.

 ### Step 20:  Load the design into Glowforge.

+Save/export the design from your editor in the usual way, and upload it in the Glowforge interface.
 Verify the position and dimensions.

 ![verifying-cut-in-interface](https://user-images.githubusercontent.com/25491795/210688934-7f7d545d-c3ee-4857-955d-2ddc7affe377.jpg)